raspberrypilearning/lineup/en/step_7.md

 --- /task ---

 --- task ---
-Then you need to make sure you're passing the number of `rows`{:class="blockmoreblocks"} as a parameter to your blocks.
+Make sure you give the number of `rows`{:class="blockmoreblocks"} as an input to your blocks.

 ```blocks
 when flag clicked